Continued from Part I:

 Under double pressure from resource scarcity and climate change, our planet needs to get the consumption pattern fixed and the recycle system running.
 Improving the existing methodology is not enough; various innovative ideas should be tried out at the same time.

-On the consumption side, reducing food waste is quite simple (see tips from Worldwatch Institute here and here), however, education needs to be strengthened.
+On the consumption side, reducing food waste is quite simple, however, education needs to be strengthened.
 Food businesses like restaurants and grocery stores also have the responsibility and incentive to minimize food waste and should guide customers to do so as well.
 A food bank is yet to be introduced to Mainland China, but given the country’s issues with food waste and income inequality in cities, the idea definitely deserves attention from local communities and NGOs.

 New York City is showcasing a practical method for collecting food scraps.
 At Greenmarkets, people voluntarily drop off their food scraps at composting sites.
 Not everyone participates, but 450 metric tons (1 million pounds) of food scraps have been recycled since 2007 through Greenmarkets alone.
 In China, wet markets are already part of many people’s daily life.
 Therefore, it is easy to imagine a similar circle, in which citizens bring their kitchen waste to the markets once a week, take fresh produces back home, and continue the cycle the next week.